UNINETTSigma2/helm-charts/repos/stable/minio/README.md

 By installing this package, an instance of [minio](https://minio.io) capable of storing data/files will be created.
+After installing, you will be able to access minio's web interface through a web browser.

 [minio](https://minio.io) is a distributed storage server, designed for private cloud infrastructure.